Abandoned & Little-Known Airfields:

 It described the airfield as consisting of a 2,800' square gravel & sod field.

-The site of this original Fort Stockton Airport was reused during WW2 as Win Field.
+The original Fort Stockton Airport was reused during WW2 as Win Field.

 According to The Handbook of TX Online, Win Field was used during WW2 as an auxiliary field